 After 20 years of practicing as a clinical psychologist, I still struggle with managing my stress at times.
 However, in observing my own life and the lives of many clients I serve, I have identified seven major factors that affect stress: Body, Emotions, Space, Money, Attitude, Relationships, Time (BE SMART).

-6. Nurture RELATIONSHIPS that make boost your mood and confidence.
+Focus on the relationships that boost your mood and confidence.
 Limit or avoid the ones that don’t.
 This suggestion is challenging because most of us aim to be nice.
 However, there are times when relationships are too toxic to sustain.
 No matter what other people do, count on pets to be loyal and unconditionally loving.

 None of this is new; none of this is magic.
 As I often say to myself, Psychologist, de-stress thyself.
 I know it takes practice, patience, and discipline to follow these strategies.
 Support groups, therapy, good friends, journaling, and reading can be a huge help.
 When life deals blows that throw things off balance, it’s easy to sink back into old bad habits.
 When this happens, nurture yourself, figure out what you most need, and slowly move back on track to taking better care of yourself.